-Once the signal is consistently detected, rotate Tracker S slowly on a horizontal plane until the center direction light \bigcirc is blinking.
+Once the signal is consistently detected, rotate the Tracker slowly on a horizontal plane until the center direction light 7 is blinking.

-Tracker S is now pointed in the direction of the strongest signal.
-The four lights on either side of center tell you which way to rotate Tracker S to engage the center light.
+The Tracker is now pointed in the direction of the strongest signal.
+The four lights on either side of center tell you which way to rotate the Tracker to engage the center light.
 The distance indicator 2 tells you, in approximate meters, how far you must travel (1 meter = 1.1 yards or 3.3 feet).
 If the number on the distance indicator is increasing, you are on the same axis as the victim's signal, but moving in the opposite direction.
-Turn 180 degrees, engage the center search light again, and continue your search in the direction Tracker S is pointing.
+Turn 180 degrees, engage the center search light again, and continue your search in the direction the Tracker is pointing.
 If you are stationary, but the distance is significantly changing, you are probably detecting the signal of another rescuer.
 Make sure all rescuers are in search mode before continuing.

 You may find that, while following the directional lights, your route follows an arc.
-This is because Tracker S follows the shape of the electromagnetic signal coming from the transmitting transceiver's antenna.
-The distance displayed is the distance to be traveled along that signal, not the straightline distance from you to the victim.
+This is because the Tracker follows the shape of the electromagnetic signal coming from the transmitting transceiver's antenna.
+The distance displayed is the distance to be traveled along that signal, not the straight-line distance from you to the victim.